jraiaromano/FEMA-and-S.H.I.E.L.D./README.md

 An analysis of FEMA disaster data through the lens of a hypothetical response from superhumans from the MCU and Marvel Comics.

 ## Takeaways
-SO far really I've got is that hurricanes are really darn expensive, occur frequently, and are a general giant PITA.
-I plan to do a little more looking into these to see what response over time has looked like; I know generally that there are building codes that have been implemented to help mitigate the strength of winds and such.
-This might give me a direction to look for effective hero use.
+I loved having the opportunity to plan this whole thing myself.
+I dictated the question, chose the tools, mapped my approach, and designed my own end product.
+There is nothing that can teach you what you are capable of like a Capstone.

 ## The Pitch

 Welcome to S.H.I.E.L.D.
 B.A.S.H.
 (Background Analytics, S.H.I.E.L.D.
 Headquarters).
-You have been assigned to a team that is working to determine other possible occupations for the superhumans in our program.
-Your specific task is to see if a FEMA contract would be tenable.
+You have been assigned to a team that is working to determine possible peacetime activities for the superhumans in the Avengers Initiative.
+Your specific task is to see if a FEMA collaboration would be tenable.

-Using recent FEMA Disaster Declarations and Public Assistance Application information, identify disaster types that are likely targets for superhuman intervention.
-This could be prevention, mitigation, or particpation in cleanup/repair.
+Using recent FEMA Disaster Declarations and Public Assistance Application data, identify disaster types that are likely targets for superhuman intervention.
+This could entail prevention, mitigation, or participation in cleanup/repair.

 Propose a response team from our database of known friendly superhumans appropriate in size and scale.

 The set of superhumans you will be provided has already been screened to determine that they are sufficiently powered to handle themselves in disaster situations.

 Transportation is not an issue and should be left out of this analysis.

 ## The Data
 The data sources I am using can be found here: